 Advantages: cost-effective and simple process, very suitable for narrow spacing pads, good solder mask integrity, and without impact on the final hole size.

-Now you've learned the advantages of different types of surface treatments for automotive PCB assembly.
+Now you've learned the advantages of different types of surface treatments for automotive PCB assembly in PCB cars.
 Choosing the right surface treatment can greatly contribute to the function and service life of the final assembly.
 Your choice must depend on all these facts: budget, application method, shelf life, testability and compatibility with the overall assembly process and so on.